will-hodge/will-hodge.github.io/projects/2017-09-locality.md

 date: 09/2017
 labels:
   - C
-summary: Performance analysis of locality using caches.
+summary: Implementing image transformations as a performance analysis of locality using caches.
 ---

 Project as a part of my Machine Structure and Assembly Language class (COMP40).
 Implementing a blocked, two-dimensional array and then evaluated the performance of various image transformations using different array access methods with different locality properties.